 7 Bad Habits of Successful Authors

 Can you do all the things everyone tells writers *not* to do—and still become a successful author?
-I spend a lot of time on this blog giving you tips on how you “should” be.
+I spend a lot of time sharing tips on how you “should” be.
 Hundreds of other bloggers are doing the same… not to mention all the books for writers and all the teaching going on at conferences.

 So below are what I think are the most common foibles to which writers fall prey… and somehow they are still able to succeed.
 I give you this list not so you can gloat and feel superior (not for more than a minute anyway) but so that, if you happen to have any of these particular traits, you now know, unequivocally, that you can no longer use it as an excuse for not reaching your goals.
 Accept your weaknesses, and carry on.